 • The GAC will support the Minister by providing advice and recommendations.

-4. Designation – the Minister will decide whether to designate a HOSI, implement the herd management plan and any relevant delegations of powers to the GAC.
+Phase three: The Minister will decide whether to designate a HOSI, implement the HMP and any relevant delegations of powers to the GAC.
 This will be formalised by the Minister through the Gazette notice process.
+Implementation and reviews of the HMP will follow.
+The HMP must be reviewed at intervals of not more than five years.

 Current HOSI proposals

-The GAC has been working with the Fiordland Wapiti Foundation (FWF) to explore a Wapiti HOSI proposal, including discussions with DOC.
-The next steps for the GAC include evaluating whether a Wapiti HOSI is likely to meet the first two requirements of a HOSI designation (the animals are of special interest to hunters and the animals can be managed for hunting purposes).
+The decision to endorse the development of HOSI proposals are made following a Council evaluation of whether the HOSI idea is likely to meet the first two requirements of a HOSI designation; that the animals are of special interest to hunters and the animals can be managed for hunting purposes.

 Frequently asked questions (FAQs)